Banner image placeholder

 About

-I hold a B.S. in Aquatic Biology, a M.A. in Comparative Physiology and a Ph.D. in Ecology, Evolution and Marine Biology from the University of California at Santa Barbara.
+I hold a B.S. in Aquatic Biology, an M.A. in Comparative Physiology, and a Ph.D. in Ecology, Evolution, and Marine Biology from the University of California at Santa Barbara.

 Contact